Troy and Albany Police working together to combat rival gang violence

 Police are investigating several recent shootings and shots fired calls where rival gangs are likely to blame.
 On Tuesday, Troy Police arrested a 19-year-old accused of shooting a man in the head in Albany on Friday.

-“We are aware of individuals in Troy that have issues with people in Albany and vice versa,” Albany Police told News10.
+“We are aware of individuals in Troy that have issues with people in Albany and vice versa,” Albany Police told NEWS10 ABC.
 “We have initiatives to hold these individuals accountable who feel it’s appropriate to engage in violence.”